-I’m someone for whom aesthetics motivates far less than function, though, so remodelling the interior was always another “someday” thing.
+But I’m someone for whom aesthetics motivates far less than function, so remodeling the interior was always another “someday” thing.
 But with the dash redo last year, and doing the 4-button steering wheel and driver’s grab handle, I guess I had set myself on that path.
-The old interior panels were getting tatty, anyway, and the new wheel partly blocked the old gauges, so the custom instrument cluster I’ve long planned to build moved up the list.
+The old interior panels were getting tatty, anyway, and the new wheel partly blocked the stock gauges, so the custom instrument cluster I’ve long planned to build moved up the list.
 Plus business is pretty good, and my 60th birthday approaches, so I could justify a little indulgence, something I’ll enjoy every time I saddle up.
 I decided to just go for the whole shebang.

-After the requisite shopping time, poring over catalogs and websites, a process at once delightful and loathsome, the goodies were chosen and ordered up in earliest June, and given most were custom, plus we’re all still entertaining this unwanted visitor, the waiting began.
+After the requisite shopping time, poring over catalogs and websites, a process at once delightful and loathsome, the goodies were chosen and ordered up in earliest June, and given most were custom, plus we’re all still entertaining this unwanted little visitor, the waiting began.
 The carpet set from VanCafe and power window conversion kit from GoWesty were stock items, so both showed up within a couple weeks and were set aside.
 The custom Contura switches came soon after, but the gauges would take over 5 weeks, ABS panels two weeks more, and the seats were pegged for late August but Oh happy day! shipped early the first week of, or I’d still be waiting.

-In between making my parts and filling my orders, I brought in a spare dashboard and mocked up the gauge panel and cover with some “soft” materials.
+I brought in a spare dashboard and mocked up the gauge panel and cover with some “soft” materials.
 I got the gauge dimensions from Speedhut and cut out circles of actual size for each.
 Chose a 2″ radius for the panel corners because I have some 4″ steel pipe to use as a bending mandrel for the ABS cover panel.
 I measured measured measured and set up a rod to sight down to simulate the viewing angle over the wheel rim to work out the positions.
 Here’s the mocking-up, there were a lot of steps to get to a design, so I may do another post later to cover a few of the details.
 Or not.

 Anyway, the results: